MG3 (automobile): First facelift (2013)

 A restyled version of the MG3, with a revised front design, was announced in the spring of 2013, with sales in the United Kingdom beginning in September 2013, but only with the 1.5 litre 105 hp engine option.

-It was claimed that it would be built for Europe at the Longbridge plant in Birmingham alongside the larger MG6.
 The MG3 was assembled in the Longbridge plant from 2013 until 2016.

 For 2016, the MG3 received several alterations to improve it: the installation of an EU 6 derivative of the standard 1.5-litre engine, developed by SAIC Motor UK, a stop start was fitted, and two-tone colour schemes, primarily on the red and yellow MG3's which can have either a black or white roof, were offered as options.

 Engines

 The MG 3 is only available with a 1.5-litre engine, which has received an EU 6 upgrade to reduce emissions, and also the addition of stop start.